 “I can buy this capacitor on Amazon for $25, but your fee to change it is $185.
 Why is that?”
+(If you want to learn more about capacitors check out our post here.)

 We hear this type of objection all the time from homeowners.
 They don’t understand why we charge what we do when they found a similar part online for so cheap.
 They tend to think that heating and air conditioning is just over-inflated pricing to gouge the homeowner.
 I’d like to resolve this misunderstanding here and now.